mindsbreaker/rigging-course/pages/01.home/01.scene-nodes/default.md

 !!!
 You can visualize the transform axis in the viewport by turning **ON** in the menu **Display** -> **Transform Display** -> **Local Rotation Axes**

 #### Shape Node
-Geometry data is stored in this node, such as mesh, nurbsCurve, locator, ...
+Geometry & surface data is stored in this node, such as mesh, nurbs curve & surface, locator, ...
+Example for a geometry object, the shape node represents the mesh itself - the vertexes, the faces, the normals, ...

-They don't contain parenting or transform informations.
+Shape nodes don't contain parenting or transformation informations.
-Shape nodes must have a transformation node as a parent to define where the geometry is located in space.
+Shape nodes must have a transformation node as a parent to define where the object is located in space.

 ___
 ### DAG Path